mindspore-ai/mindinsight/mindinsight/mindconverter/README_CN.md

   --in_file IN_FILE     Specify path for script file to use AST schema to do
                         script conversation.
   --model_file MODEL_FILE
+                        PyTorch(.pth), Tensorflow(.pb) or ONNX(.onnx) model
-                        PyTorch .pth or TensorFlow .pb model file path to use graph based schema to do script generation.
+                        file path is expected to do script generation based on graph schema.
 When `--in_file` and `--model_file` are both provided, use AST schema as default.
   --shape SHAPE         Optional, expected input tensor shape of
                         `--model_file`.
 It is required when use graph based schema.
 Usage: --shape 1,3,244,244